alex-whan/city_explorer_api/README.md

-# city_explorer_api
-API Server for City Explorer Application

 # Project Name

+**City Explorer API**

 **Author**: Alex Whan
 **Version**: 1.0.0 (increment the patch/fix version number if you make more commits past your first submission)

 ## Overview

+This is an API server for the City Explorer front-end application.
 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for this class. (i.e. What's your problem domain?) -->

 ## Getting Started